openwisp/openwisp-monitoring/docs/developer/extending.rst

 suggest to start with it since the beginning, because migrating your data from the default module to your extended version may be time consuming.

-1. Initialize your custom module
+1. Initialize your Custom Module
 --------------------------------

 The first thing you need to do in order to extend any